itzniel/LaravelApp/README.md

 then changed my route to use resources,
 Created a category seeder ' php artisan make:seed CategorySeeder' and a category Factory  'php artisan make:factory CategoryFactory'

+Added a category and Article seeder and used a php fake to generate random contents php artisan make:seed CategorySeeder to generate the seeder for the category php artisan make:seed ArticleSeeder to generate the seeder for the article

+Added a Factory for category and Article and define the fake contents to be created php artisan make:factory CategoryFactory to generate a factory for Category php artisan make:factory ArticleFactory to generate a factory for Article